- Philosophy of CODEE Journal

 It is understood that the current state of technology of Adobe's Portable Document Format (PDF) is such that there are no, and can be no, guarantees that documents in PDF will work perfectly with all possible hardware and software configurations that readers may have.

-As further described in our submission agreement, the authors retain Scholarship @ Claremont all copyright in the article, subject to the expansive personal-use exceptions described below.
+As further described in our submission agreement, authors retain all copyright of their article, subject to the expansive personal-use exceptions described below.

 Authors may archive the published version/pdf or link to the open access published version on author's personal website, departmental website, institutional website or institutional repository.
 If archiving the Publisher's version/PDF, the publisher source must be acknowledged and a link to the publisher version with DOI must be included.